TheLastBilly/xenoncontained/README.md

 $ docker run -ti -v "[Your Directory]:/mnt/share:" thelastbilly/libxenon:latest /bin/bash
 ```

-If can also create an alias for the command in your shell.
+You can also create an alias for the command in your terminal.
 The process is rather simple to do for most shells:

 ### Bash
 Copy the following line at the end of **~/.bashrc**: